 - Goal: Prepare for problems you will have

 - You will have compromises and hackers

 - You will have viruses

 - You get a call from your ISP saying that they have a report that one of your hosts is participating in a Denial of Service (DoS) attack

 - What do you do?

-- How do you find the host (can be very hard with NAT)?
+- How do you find the host (very hard if NAT)?